Azimuth Capital Management LLC Invests $206,000 in Zimmer Biomet Holdings, Inc. (NYSE:ZBH)

-Azimuth Capital Management LLC bought a new position in shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH) in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm bought 1,285 shares of the medical equipment provider’s stock, valued at approximately $206,000.
+Azimuth Capital Management LLC purchased a new position in Zimmer Biomet Holdings, Inc. (NYSE:ZBH) in the 1st quarter, HoldingsChannel reports.
+The fund purchased 1,285 shares of the medical equipment provider’s stock, valued at approximately $206,000.

-Several other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Freedman Financial Associates Inc. acquired a new stake in Zimmer Biomet in the 4th quarter worth about $25,000.
-Blume Capital Management Inc. bought a new position in Zimmer Biomet in the 1st quarter valued at about $26,000.
-Charter Oak Capital Management LLC bought a new position in Zimmer Biomet in the 4th quarter valued at about $27,000.
-Regent Peak Wealth Advisors LLC bought a new position in Zimmer Biomet in the 4th quarter valued at about $29,000.
-Finally, Gradient Investments LLC bought a new position in Zimmer Biomet in the 1st quarter valued at about $30,000.
-Institutional investors own 88.35% of the company’s stock.
+Several other institutional investors and hedge funds also recently bought and sold shares of the company.
+BlackRock Inc. raised its position in shares of Zimmer Biomet by 7.9% in the 1st quarter.
+BlackRock Inc. now owns 20,926,199 shares of the medical equipment provider’s stock worth $3,349,866,000 after purchasing an additional 1,530,505 shares during the last quarter.
+JPMorgan Chase & Co. raised its position in shares of Zimmer Biomet by 1.2% in the 1st quarter.
+JPMorgan Chase & Co. now owns 8,958,072 shares of the medical equipment provider’s stock worth $1,434,009,000 after purchasing an additional 107,255 shares during the last quarter.
+Viking Global Investors LP raised its position in shares of Zimmer Biomet by 128.8% in the 4th quarter.
+Viking Global Investors LP now owns 3,867,074 shares of the medical equipment provider’s stock worth $595,877,000 after purchasing an additional 2,176,989 shares during the last quarter.
+Geode Capital Management LLC raised its position in shares of Zimmer Biomet by 2.5% in the 1st quarter.
+Geode Capital Management LLC now owns 3,475,403 shares of the medical equipment provider’s stock worth $554,824,000 after purchasing an additional 84,737 shares during the last quarter.
+Finally, Northern Trust Corp raised its position in shares of Zimmer Biomet by 0.9% in the 1st quarter.
+Northern Trust Corp now owns 3,409,141 shares of the medical equipment provider’s stock worth $545,735,000 after purchasing an additional 31,314 shares during the last quarter.
+88.35% of the stock is owned by hedge funds and other institutional investors.

+The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
+Investors of record on Monday, June 28th will be issued a $0.24 dividend.
+The ex-dividend date of this dividend is Friday, June 25th.
+This represents a $0.96 dividend on an annualized basis and a yield of 0.58%.
+Zimmer Biomet’s dividend payout ratio is presently 16.93%.

+In other Zimmer Biomet news, Director Arthur J. Higgins purchased 1,000 shares of the stock in a transaction that occurred on Thursday, May 6th.
+The shares were bought at an average cost of $171.58 per share, with a total value of $171,580.00.
+Following the acquisition, the director now owns 3,400 shares in the company, valued at $583,372.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.56% of the stock is currently owned by insiders.

-Several equities analysts have commented on ZBH shares.
-Canaccord Genuity raised their target price on shares of Zimmer Biomet from $189.00 to $190.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
-SVB Leerink raised their target price on shares of Zimmer Biomet from $200.00 to $205.00 and gave the company an “outperform” rating in a report on Wednesday, May 5th.
-Northland Securities raised shares of Zimmer Biomet from a “market perform” rating to an “outperform” rating and lifted their price target for the company from $165.00 to $200.00 in a report on Thursday, April 15th.
-Raymond James lifted their price target on shares of Zimmer Biomet from $187.00 to $200.00 and gave the company a “strong-buy” rating in a report on Wednesday, May 5th.
-Finally, Truist lifted their price target on shares of Zimmer Biomet from $174.00 to $188.00 in a report on Wednesday, May 5th.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating, fourteen have given a buy rating and three have assigned a strong buy rating to the stock.
-Zimmer Biomet presently has a consensus rating of “Buy” and an average price target of $179.35.
+ZBH has been the subject of several research analyst reports.
+Raymond James lifted their price objective on Zimmer Biomet from $187.00 to $200.00 and gave the stock a “strong-buy” rating in a report on Wednesday, May 5th.
+Oppenheimer lifted their price objective on Zimmer Biomet from $185.00 to $195.00 and gave the stock an “outperform” rating in a report on Wednesday, May 5th.
+Truist lifted their price objective on Zimmer Biomet from $174.00 to $188.00 in a report on Wednesday, May 5th.
+Northland Securities upgraded Zimmer Biomet from a “market perform” rating to an “outperform” rating and lifted their price objective for the stock from $165.00 to $200.00 in a report on Thursday, April 15th.
+Finally, Barclays initiated coverage on Zimmer Biomet in a report on Tuesday, May 25th.
+They issued an “overweight” rating and a $210.00 price objective for the company.
+Two analysts have rated the stock with a sell rating, two have given a hold rating, fourteen have issued a buy rating and three have issued a strong buy rating to the stock.
+Zimmer Biomet presently has an average rating of “Buy” and an average target price of $179.35.

-Zimmer Biomet (NYSE:ZBH) last released its earnings results on Monday, May 3rd.
-The medical equipment provider reported $1.71 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.53 by $0.18.
-Zimmer Biomet had a net margin of 8.01% and a return on equity of 9.85%.
-The company had revenue of $1.85 billion for the quarter, compared to the consensus estimate of $1.75 billion.
-During the same quarter in the previous year, the company earned $1.70 EPS.
-Zimmer Biomet’s quarterly revenue was up 3.5% compared to the same quarter last year.
-On average, analysts anticipate that Zimmer Biomet Holdings, Inc. will post 7.84 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
-Investors of record on Monday, June 28th will be given a dividend of $0.24 per share.
-The ex-dividend date is Friday, June 25th.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.58%.
-Zimmer Biomet’s payout ratio is presently 16.93%.

-In other Zimmer Biomet news, Director Arthur J. Higgins purchased 1,000 shares of the firm’s stock in a transaction on Thursday, May 6th.
-The stock was acquired at an average price of $171.58 per share, for a total transaction of $171,580.00.
-Following the purchase, the director now owns 3,400 shares of the company’s stock, valued at approximately $583,372.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 0.56% of the company’s stock.

 Zimmer Biomet Profile